PauliPalbi/Isovel/README.md

 ```

 ## Running a Test
-Start by using an fiducial image (_CO.fits) from the [DSHARP Data Release webpage](https://almascience.nrao.edu/almadata/lp/DSHARP/images/).
+Start by using an fiducial image (_CO.fits) from the [DSHARP Data Release](https://almascience.nrao.edu/almadata/lp/DSHARP/images/).

 In the case where the shape of the gas of the disk is unknown, install [`eddy`](https://github.com/richteague/eddy)